 - Development of new graduate programs in business administration, data science, bioinformatics, organizational leadership, and special education.

 Troha has led Juniata to pursue alignment and influence with national organizations that reflect the College’s values.
 Under Troha’s leadership, Juniata has joined the Pennsylvania Consortium for the Liberal Arts, where he previously served as chair, as well as the American Talent Initiative.
 Troha is former chair of the board of the Association of Independent Colleges and Universities of Pennsylvania and is a board member of the National Association of Independent Colleges and Universities.
 Additionally, Troha is the former chair of the Landmark Conference, the intercollegiate athletic conference affiliated with NCAA's Division III, and is the current vice chair of the NCAA Division III President’s Council.

 Troha is actively involved in the Huntingdon community, serving on the Kish Bank and Kish Bancorp boards of directors, the board of directors at Penn Highlands Huntingdon hospital, as a member of the Huntingdon County Business and Industry board of directors, and is a former board member of the Huntingdon County Chamber of Commerce.
 He and his wife, Jennifer Troha, served as a past campaign chairs for the Huntingdon County United Way.

-A native of Cleveland, Ohio, Troha earned a bachelor’s degree in criminal justice in 1991 and went on to earn a master’s degree in counseling in 1993, both from Edinboro University, in Edinboro, Pa.
-In 2005, he earned a doctorate in educational policy and leadership from the University of Kansas in Lawrence, Kan.
+A native of Cleveland, Ohio, Troha earned a bachelor’s degree in criminal justice and a master’s degree in counseling, both from Edinboro University, in Edinboro, Pa.
+In 2005, he earned a Ph.D. in educational policy and leadership from the University of Kansas in Lawrence, Kan.